mits-gossau/web-components-toolbox/README.md

 - sort css properties and variables alphabetically
 - variables naming rule: --{selector aka component aka namespace}-{css property}-{pseudo class or media query name} eg. --p-background-color-hover
 - within the component don't use any name spacing eg. component header don't use --header-default-color just use --color the namespace can be added by the Shadow as an html attribute
+- avoid overly use of reassigning / overwrite variables

 HTML/CSS Tooling:
 - vscode extensions: es6-string-html & es6-string-css